Part I

 Commerce as Covenant

-refusing palm oil despite margins
+refusing palm oil despite lower margins

 printing on compostable rag paper